November 5, 2014 by Paul Chappell

 I am serving the Lord as a missionary to the Miskito people in the region of Waspam, Nicaragua.
 My family and I arrived on the field early this year after completing a year in Language School in Costa Rica. (more…)

 Category: Ministry Leadership, Ministry News

-Tags: ministry, Ministry Moments, Ministry News, pastors, WCBC Comments (0)
+Tags: ministry, Ministry Moments, Ministry News, Missions, WCBC Comments (0)

 October 28, 2014 by Paul Chappell